anibalgtx/cornerstone/README.md

     }
 ```

-3. Using handlebars I created a conditional Remove All Items button that only appears when there are items in the cart.
-It remove all items from de cart when clicking it
+3. Using handlebars, I created a conditional Remove All Items button that only appears when there are items in the cart.
+It removes all items from de cart when clicking it.

 ```html
 {{#if cart_id}}